School of Chinese Studies

 (plus a $30 non-refundable registration fee)

 The three pillars of traditional Chinese culture, Confucianism (Rújiā), Buddhism (Fόjiā) and Daoism (Dàojiā), competed against each other, influenced each other, but maintained distinct features.
 Daoism (Dàojiā) originated from a book of about 5000 characters popularly known as the Dao De Jing, traditionally known as the Tao Te Ching, (DDJ, the Classic of the Way and Virtue) which was reputedly written by a legendary figure of the 6th century BC named Laozi.
 For more than 2000 years, this little book, despite its short length, has tremendously shaped traditional Chinese culture.
-As Wing-Tsit Chan said, “No one can hope to understand Chinese philosophy, religion, government, art, medicine—or even cooking—without a real appreciation of the profound philosophy taught in this little book.”
+As Wing-Tsit Chan, a famous Sinologist, said, “No one can hope to understand Chinese philosophy, religion, government, art, medicine—or even cooking—without a real appreciation of the profound philosophy taught in this little book.”
 In the 16th century, the DDJ entered the West, inspired many great thinkers such as Leibniz, Kant, Hegel, Tolstoy, Jung, Needham and so on, and became a master key to help Westerners understand traditional Chinese culture.
 The DDJ is the second most translated book in the world after the Bible.

 Just like the Bible, the DDJ is not an ordinary book.
 Instead, it is a classic for guiding to cultivate the Way and accumulate Virtue so as to elevate their life to a higher level.
 It covers a wide range of themes including philosophy, ethics, history, politics, literature, mythology, physics, regimen, and so on.
 Written largely in poems, it is full of proverbs and rhetorical speeches.
 The rich philosophical meanings, poetic meanings and implicit meanings which lie behind the cover of its simple words, have cultivated generations of DDJ fans in both China and around the world to explore its inexhaustible charm and draw spiritual nutrition from it.

 Comprised of 5 lectures delivered in English, this course is offered to help the attendees gain an objective and comprehensive understanding of DDJ.